life-itself/community/content/programs/spring-praxis-2024.md

 - 6:30-7:30 pm: table dinner and dishes
 - 8pm: optional evening activity

-Besides the daily structure, there will be a weekly sharing/compost circle.
+Besides the daily structure, there is  a weekly sharing/compost circle and a weekly organisational lunch.

 Weekends don't have any frame.
 During that time spontaneous cooking and eating organisation happens.
 This is a time that gives opportunity to discover surroundings such as Plum Village or prehistorical caves.